 indices such as

-.monitoring-es-*.
+metrics-kibana.stack_monitoring.*, depending on which method is used to collect monitoring data.
 At a minimum, you must have monitoring data for the Elasticsearch production cluster.
 Once that data exists, Kibana can display monitoring data for other products in the cluster.

 - Set the time filter to “Last 1 hour”.
 When monitoring data appears in your cluster, the page automatically refreshes with the monitoring summary.